Rasmus Hansson: Career

 Hansson has a Cand. real degree in biology from the Norwegian University of Science and Technology.
 He wrote a master's thesis (hovedfag) on polar bears.

 He has worked as an adviser in the Norwegian and been a researcher for Norwegian Polar Institute and Norad.
 He led the Norwegian chapter of World Wide Fund for Nature from 2000 to 2012.
 Since 2012 he has been leading the Oslo Centre for Interdisciplinary Environmental and Social Research (CIENS).

 Parliamentary election

 In the 2013 Norwegian parliamentary election Hansson candidated for the first spot on the party's Oslo ballot against the party's national spokesperson Hanna Marcussen and narrowly won.
 The party got 5.6% of the votes in Oslo in the election 9 September 2013 and Hansson was the only person from the Green Party who got a seat in the parliament as the national result was 2.8% and below the 4% threshold for levelling seats.
 It was the first time that the Greens got a representative in the parliament.

 He was re-elected to the Storting following the 2021 election, along with party leader Une Aina Bastholm and Lan Marie Berg.
 The party overall received 3,9% of the vote, just shy of the 4% threshold for levelling seats.
+In April 2024, he announced that he wouldn't seek re-election in 2025.